|KM Abraham, PhD||Northeastern University; E-KEM Sciences|

 Zhilian Zhou is the global technical manager of battery cell technologies within PPG’s Mobility business.
 Her group develops coating technology used in the manufacture of lithium-ion battery electrodes for automotive and mobility-related applications.
 Zhilian holds a PhD in chemistry from University of North Carolina and a MS in chemical engineering from University of Minnesota.
 Throughout her career, entrepreneurial spirit has led her to conduct growth-related research and launch many new and innovated products.

 |Scott Zwierlein||Frontier LLC|

-Scott works directly with customers to develop solution-based coating and drying equipment for a variety of industries, including batteries, capacitors, fuel cells and medical.
-Scott has extensive problem solving experience in the coating industry, he has been with Frontier for over 17 years.
+Scott works directly with customers to develop solution-based coating and drying equipment.
+Solutions span a variety of industries, including batteries and capacitors, fuel cells and medical parts.
+Scott has extensive problem solving experience in the coating industry, he has been with Frontier for the past 17 years.
 His background includes both engineering and R&D. He attended the University of Pittsburgh and currently resides in rural western New York with his wife and children.